A new take on intranet news

 - Comments and likes for a news post are still in the 0-10 range, but on the way up.

 This winter we will evaluate with google analytics, surveys and study the user flows.
 I think we will see that because of our new take, intranet news now works better.

 Filed under: Classification, Dashboard, Information management, News, open source, Personalisation | 7 Comments

 Tags: corporate news, News, rss, syndication, wordpress

-Best of breed bottom-up business unit corporate news efficiency efficient employee db global content information architecture integrations Intranet concept iterations job role local content manifesto masthead News open source phone book responsive web design rss skill time staff directory support syndication The intranet manager tool time wordpress
+Best of breed bottom-up business unit business units corporate news efficiency efficient employee db global content information architecture integrations Intranet concept iterations job role local content location manifesto map masthead News open source phone book responsive web design rss skill time staff directory support syndication The intranet manager tool time wordpress